strimzi/proposals/056-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves to the `FullKRaft` state and ZooKeeper is not used anymore.
+The FSM moves to the `PostMigration` state and ZooKeeper is not used anymore.

 #### Phase 5: Removing ZooKeeper